tzebrowski/ObdMetrics/README.md

 ## About

 `OBD Metrics` is a Java OBD2 framework that is intended to simplify communication with OBD2 adapters like ELM327 clones.
-The goal of the implementation is to provide a complete framework that covers selected aspects (collects telemetry data) of communication with the OBD adapter and can be a solid foundation for future OBD2 related applications.
+The goal of the implementation is to provide a complete framework that covers selected aspects of communication with the OBD adapter and can be a solid foundation for future OBD2 related applications.

+Supported use-cases:
+* Collecting telemetry data

 Example usage can be found within:

 *  [OBD Metrics Demo](https://github.com/tzebrowski/ObdMetricsDemo "ObdMetricsDemo")